Jack Finney: Writing career

+In addition to his fiction, Finney wrote two plays.
+Telephone Roulette: A Comedy in One Act (1956) is a short romantic one-act comedy adapted from an earlier, unpublished story ("Take a Number").
+This Winter’s Hobby (1966) is a three-act melodrama that premiered in New Haven and Philadelphia, centering on a middle-aged businessman blackmailed by two young men into performing a series of humiliating tasks.
+Although there were plans to move the play to Broadway, it closed after its regional runs, and the script remains obscure.

 Finney's greatest success came with his science fiction novel Time and Again (1970).
-It involves time travel to the past, a theme he had experimented with previously in short stories.
 Its protagonist, Simon Morley, is working in advertising in New York City when he is recruited for a secret government project to achieve time travel.
 Morley travels to the New York City of 1882.
 The novel is notable for Finney's vivid and detailed picture of life in the city at that time and for the art and photographs supposedly made by Morley during his experiences, which are reproduced in the pages of the novel.
 Morley sees many actual historical sites, some now gone (e.g., the post office that, until 1939, stood in what is now the southern tip of City Hall Park) and some still existing (e.g., St. Patrick's Cathedral, then the tallest building in its Fifth Avenue neighborhood).

 In 1995, twenty-five years after Time and Again, Finney published a sequel called From Time to Time featuring the further adventures of Morley, this time centering on Manhattan in 1912.
 Finney died at the age of 84, not long after publishing the book.